akhilputhiry/python-tutorials/basics.md

 * Python has five standard data types
 * Numbers, String, List, Tuple, Dictionary
 * We will see the possible operations on these data types later
+* This is just an overview, there are different versions of numbers saying int, float, long, comple
+* Similarly string has unicode strings etc
+* We will see all of them in the later part, for now just understand there are 5 basic datatypes

 ```
 >>> a = 3